xtangle/hacktoberfest-2k18-katas/README.md

 ## Files

-When using `yarn generate`, two files are created.
+Running `yarn generate theFunction`, would generate the two following files.

 You only need to edit the **test file**, the actual implementation will be left to someone else!

-Running `yarn generate` and answering `theFunction` would generate:

 **theFunction.js**: